-It is a crime for anyone who is on someone else’s property without their consent to peek in or to view into a window of an inhabited building or other structure to observe persons who are inside under Penal Code 647(i).
+It is a crime for anyone who is on someone else’s property without their consent to peek in or to view into a window of an inhabited building or other structure to observe persons who are inside under Penal Code 647(i) PC.

-These statutes are also known as the “peeping Tom” laws.
-While most offenders are relatively harmless individuals, the act punishes trespassers who are invading the privacy of others who are often trying to enjoy an intimate moment alone or with others.
+PC 647(i) & PC 647(J ) are also known as the “peeping Tom” laws.
+While most offenders are relatively harmless individuals, the act punishes trespassers1 who are invading the privacy of others who are often trying to enjoy an intimate moment alone or with others.

 To prove that you violated PC 647(i), the DA must prove beyond a reasonable doubt each of the following elements of the offense: